Sony A7 Sd Card Format

 SD cards are available in sizes up to 2GB and are suitable for basic photography needs.
 SDHC cards, with capacities ranging from 4GB to 32GB, offer faster write speeds and are recommended for photographers who shoot frequently and require quick data transfers.
 SDXC cards, on the other hand, provide larger storage capacities, typically ranging from 64GB to an impressive 2TB.
 These cards are ideal for photographers who shoot in RAW format or high-definition video, as they offer ample space to store large files.

-See also Best Gimbal for Sony A6400
+See also Best Lens for Canon 6d Mark Ii

 In addition to the SD, SDHC, and SDXC formats, Sony A7 cameras also support the UHS-I (Ultra High Speed) and UHS-II SD card formats.
 UHS-I cards have a minimum write speed of 10MB/s and are suitable for most photography needs.
 They are widely available and offer good performance for everyday shooting.